huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 Visit the [Argilla documentation](https://docs.argilla.io) to learn about its features and check out the [Deep Dive Guides](https://docs.argilla.io/en/latest/guides/guides.html) and [Tutorials](https://docs.argilla.io/en/latest/tutorials/tutorials.html).

 In the next sections, you'll learn to deploy your own Argilla app and use it for data labelling workflows right from the Hub.
+This Argilla app is a **self-contained application completely hosted on the Hub using Docker**.
 The diagram below illustrates the complete process.

 <div class="flex justify-center">
     <img src="https://www.argilla.io/blog/hf_space/how.svg"/>